neoncortex/joker/README.md

 * It needs a whitespece after %line.
 * When passing a file path as input, it needs to end in /.
 * The shell needs to have LANG set.
+* The regex flavour is POSIX, to avoid dependencies.

 See joker.example.